sunwei925/CompressedVQA/README.md

 ## Description

-This is a repository for the models proposed in the paper "Deep Learning based Full-reference and No-reference Quality Assessment Models for Compressed UGC Videos".
+This is a repository for the models proposed in the paper "Deep Learning based Full-reference and No-reference Quality Assessment Models for Compressed UGC Videos" [arxiv](https://arxiv.org/abs/2106.01111).

 The proposed models won first place on the FR track and second place on the NR track in Challenge on Quality Assessment of Compressed UGC Videos hold on ICME 2021.